HaxeFoundation/HaxeManual/content/05-expression.md

   static function heavyCalculation() {}
 }
 ```
-Now library users don't have to bother about specific arithmetic exceptions.
-All they need to do is handle `MyLibException`
+Now library users don't have to worry about specific arithmetic exceptions.
+All they need to do is handle `MyLibException`.

 <!--label:expression-return-->
 ### return